 Kyrgyzstan is one of those rare countries that really feels like you’re out in the wilderness, experiencing culture that has changed little since ancient times.
 If that sounds exciting, then read on…

-If you’ve heard of Kyrgyzstan, chances are it’s because of its mountains.
-From 132m at its lowest point, all the way up to 7439m at the top of Jengish Chokusu, the country’s highest peak on the border with China – almost all of Kyrgyzstan is above 1500m.
-“A country that’s something like 90% mountainous?” says Megan, one of our Adventure Hunters, “Yes please!”
-She’s currently putting the magic touches on a trekking adventure in this awesome country.
-Keep your eyes peeled.
+If you’ve heard of Kyrgyzstan, chances are it’s because of the Kyrgyz mountains.
+From 132m at its lowest point, all the way up to 7439m at the top of Jengish Chokusu – the country’s highest point, on the border with China – almost all of Kyrgyzstan is above 1500m.
+There are mountain ranges in Kyrgyzstan aplenty.

 The mountain ranges of the Tien Shan (translation: “Mountains of Heaven”) and the Pamirs are where it’s at in the mountaineering world right now.
+It is no surprise that Kyrgyzstan mountaineering scene is growing fast.
 There are 158 mountain ranges in this country.
 Yes ranges – not individual mountains.
 That’s enough to get any lover of large pointy rocks excited.
-Never mind that there are many unclimbed, unnamed mountains up for grabs.
+Never mind that, there are many unclimbed, unnamed mountains up for grabs.
 Nothing piques a mountaineer’s interest like the idea of being the first person to ever stand on a peak.
 Plus getting to name anything is pretty cool, never mind a mountain.

 Nomading has become something of a trend in the Western world.
 Whether that’s working remotely as a digital nomad, whilst travelling on a shoestring, or selling your house and moving into a van.
 But Kyrgyzstan reminds us that, actually, nomading is a tradition as old as time.